National Parks in Austria

 Neusiedler See-Seewinkel National Park

 The Neusiedler See-Seewinkel National Park, which crosses the border from the Austrian region of Burgenland into Hungary, has a distinctive steppe landscape.
 It is one of the most fascinating natural environments in Europe, featuring reed beds, marsh meadows and saltwater lakes, which periodically disappear and reappear.
-The reed belt at the Neusierdler See-Seewinkel National Park is surrounding The Lake Neusiedl and follows the Danube Delta as the second largest of its kind in Europe.
-Eastern and Western flora and fauna come together here to produce an extraordinary display: the Balkan frog croaks while the Danube warty newt hunts for earthworms and slugs.
+The reed belt surrounds the resident Lake Neusiedl and follows the Danube Delta as the second largest of its kind in Europe.
+Eastern and Western fauna and flora come together here to produce an extraordinary display: the Balkan frog croaks while the Danube warty newt hunts for earthworms and slugs.
 Furthermore, the lake's shores form one of the most important birdwatching sancturies in Europe - a paradise for bird-watchers, but also for cyclists, walkers and horse-riders.

 Donau-Auen National Park

 Central Europe’s largest continuous landscape of riverside meadows serves as the ideal habitat for some 5,000 animal species.
-This unspoilt natural paradise at the Donau-Auen National Park is right on the doorstep of Vienna makes a fascinating recreational area for those who want to explore the countryside on foot and marvel at its hushed natural beauty.
-The Donau-Auen National Park authorities offer various excursions, on foot and by boat.
+The unspoilt natural paradise of the Donau-Auen National Park is right on the doorstep of Vienna, providing a fascinating recreational area for those who want to explore the countryside on foot and marvel at its hushed natural beauty.
+The park authorities offer various excursions, on foot and by boat.